-Assessment Criteria Risk Assessment Commentary Mineral Resource estimate for conversion Low -Medium The Mineral Resources are reported inclusive of the sub-set of the Mineral Resources used to define the Ore Reserves. to Ore Reserves The Ore Reserves are based on the 2013 Mineral Resource model built by Quantitative Group (QG) utilising geological interpretations and data provided by MMG geologists.
+Assessment Criteria Risk Assessment Commentary Mineral Resource estimate for conversion to Ore Reserves Low -Medium The Mineral Resources are reported inclusive of the sub-set of the Mineral Resources used to define the Ore Reserves.
+The Ore Reserves are based on the 2013 Mineral Resource model built by Quantitative Group (QG) utilising geological interpretations and data provided by MMG geologists.
 The block model was generated in Vulcan software, with grade estimation being carried out in Isatis using the ordinary kriging estimation method.
 The Mineral Resource estimate is based on significant drilling conducted between 1990 and 2013.
 The Competent Person for the Mineral Resource estimate was Michael Smith of MMG Century.
 The approach varied from previous years following an independent review of the Century Resource by QG in 2012.
 The assumptions and approach are detailed in the Century Resource Report (MMG15106) compiled by Quantitative Group in September 2013.
 Risk exists with respect to structural complexity potentially causing off-sets of the ore zones.
 Drilling has however not shown any blank zones in the mineral package.
-Classification Low Further details are discussed in the Mineral Resources Section of this reportThe Ore Reserves estimate is based on the Measured and Indicated Mineral Resource estimate after consideration of all mining, metallurgical, social, environmental and financial aspects of the project.Due to uncertainties with a number of the modifying factors, no Proved Ore Reserves has been claimed for in-pit Mineral Resources.
-These modifying factors with uncertainty include ore dilution parameters, reconciliation issues, and geotechnical structural impacts (Stage 8 west wall "buttress").The reconciliation issues, plus interim status of models prior to grade control drilling update makes it difficult to support the classification of Proved Ore Reserves.
+Further details are discussed in the Mineral Resources Section of this report Classification Low The Ore Reserves estimate is based on the Measured and Indicated Mineral Resource estimate after consideration of all mining, metallurgical, social, environmental and financial aspects of the project.
+Due to uncertainties with a number of the modifying factors, no Proved Ore Reserves has been claimed for in-pit Mineral Resources.
+These modifying factors with uncertainty include ore dilution parameters, reconciliation issues, and geotechnical structural impacts (Stage 8 west wall "buttress").
+The reconciliation issues, plus interim status of models prior to grade control drilling update makes it difficult to support the classification of Proved Ore Reserves.
 The estimation quality in the remaining resource areas of Gecko and Pandora generally supports a classification of Indicated.
 This is obviously most confident in close proximity (say within 40m) to grade control drilling.
-Further away from grade control Site visits - The Competent Person is based on site.
+Further away from grade control drilling, the confidence in carbon estimates is significantly lower.
+All Probable Ore Reserves are derived from the Measured or Indicated Mineral Resource.
+No Inferred Mineral Resource is included in the Ore Reserves.
+Stockpiled ore has been classified as Proved.
+Site visits The Competent Person is based on site.
 Study status Low The mine is operating.
 Factors and costs used are based on current and recent historical values.
 Cut-off parameters Medium See Section 4.6.6 for details.
 Mining factors or assumptions Low-Medium Century has established mining operations with well understood and managed mining risks and mining methods.
 Pit design parameters are discussed in Section 4.6.1.
 Geotechnical parameters are discussed in Section 4.6.2.
 Other Mining Factors including dilution, loss, and reconciliation are discussed in Section 4.6.7.